Robertrigo/robertrigo.github.com/dnd/_Folk/human.md

         * Your maximum hit points increase by 3.
         * When you recover hit points using Hit Dice during a short rest, you can reroll a die once and you must take the new roll.
 You can do this during every short rest, but can only reroll one die per short rest.

+classOptionDesc: |
+    Humans approach some classes a bit different compared to other races.
+When you select a class, it is modified as follows:

+classOptions:
+    - class: Alchemist
+      desc: |
+        Humans alchemists are generally much more prone to experimenting and even trying things that they are certain will fail.

+        Whenever the Alchemist class description mentions your Intelligence modifier, you may instead use this modifier +3 or your proficiency bonus, whichever is lower.
+    - class: Barbarian
+      desc: |
+        A human might not be as resilient and sturdy as a dwarf, orc or giant, but a human barbarian would never admit to that.
+Their stubborness and determination lets them keep on where others would have falled a long time ago.

+        You may ignore exhaustion while raging.
+    - class: Bard
+      desc: |
+        Even though the humans are a comparatively young race, many musical and artistic masterpieces were made by them, as humans have a spark of creativity stronger than other races.

+        Whenever the Bard class description mentions your Charisma modifier, you may instead use this modifier +3 or your proficiency bonus, whichever is lower.
+    - class: Cavalier
+      desc: |
+        The epitome of civilized humanity's obsession with heroic nobility.
+Any human cavalier would tell you that your skill and training matter more than the strength of your sword arm.

+        Whenever the Cavalier class description mentions your Strength or Charisma modifier, you may instead use that modifier +3 or your proficiency bonus, whichever is lower.
+This also applies to attack and damage rolls.
+    - class: Cleric
+      desc: |

+    - class: Cursed
+      desc: |

+    - class: Druid
+      desc: |

+    - class: Feyblood
+      desc: |

+    - class: Fighter
+      desc: |

+    - class: Inquisitor
+      desc: |

+    - class: Monk
+      desc: |

+    - class: Monster Hunter
+      desc: |

+    - class: Paladin
+      desc: |

+    - class: Professional
+      desc: |

+    - class: Ranger
+      desc: |

+    - class: Rogue
+      desc: |

+    - class: Sorcerer
+      desc: |

+    - class: Swashbuckler
+      desc: |

+    - class: Warlock
+      desc: |

+    - class: Warmage
+      desc: |

+    - class: Wizard
+      desc: |

 ---